PAPER, NATURAL OR NON-WOVEN BAGS – WHICH IS BETTER FOR OUR ENVIRONMENT?

 This is a question that has been asked since well before the plastic bag bans.
 Concern for the Earth has turned consumer focus to the way they use plastic and its effects on the environment.

 While natural products seem the logical choice for ‘most environmentally friendly’, they aren’t always.
-The resources used in growing and the manufacture of natural products can have more of an impact that those needed for the non-woven polypropylene.
+The resources used in growing and the manufacture of natural products can have more of an impact than those needed for the non-woven polypropylene.
 However, in terms of what we leave behind, natural products will degrade once discarded, while plastics can be recycled but will not breakdown in our lifetime.

 To choose which bag is best, you have to decide what your priority is.
 Is it reducing your carbon footprint?
 Or is it protecting our ecosystems and wildlife?

 If you have any reducing, reusing or recycling tips, please share by commenting below.
 Or ask us how we can help you reach your goals.